Safe & Unsafe Vaccines for Pregnant Women

 The safety and potency of this vaccination haven’t been tested thoroughly, but the theoretical risk to the fetus is low.
 Mothers with a high risk for exposure to this virus should consult their doctors for risks and benefits before opting for this vaccine.

 2. MMR (Measles, Mumps, Rubella)

-This is a live-virus vaccine and going through initial rubella tests will reveal whether or not you’re immune to the rubella virus.
+This is a live-virus vaccine, and going through initial rubella tests will reveal whether or not you’re immune to the rubella virus.
 If you are not immune to rubella, then you will be given this virus only after delivery.
 It is advisable that you don’t get pregnant for 28 days if you get vaccinated with this vaccine.
 This vaccine is not administered during pregnancy.

 4. HPV Vaccine